skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > here.
 I'd also ask that if any of the players are reading this,
 > please skip it.
 >
-> The upshot of the convsersation is that K'dar thinks Thordek is a
+> The upshot of the conversation is that K'dar thinks Thordek is a
 > fellow spy, helping to plan the invasion of the island.
 It seems
 > that the Dwarves have been living here for years, and that they are
 > planning something big soon.
 K'dar thought perhaps that Thordek